What is Ecology and Environment?

-Everything that a man need comes from his surrounding environment viz. food, fuel, water, shelter, energy, etc. It is the same for other living beings.
+Everything that a man needs comes from his surrounding environment, viz., food, fuel, water, shelter, energy, etc. It is the same for other living beings.
 But Man, over the periods to quench his thirst, exploited nature so much that now the environment is not able to reach its homeostasis.

 • Homeostasis is the tendency of organisms to auto-regulate and maintains its internal environment in a stable state.